cometbft/cometbft/SECURITY.md

 ## Supported Releases

-The CometBFT Core team commits to releasing security patch releases for both the latest minor release as well for the major/minor release that the Cosmos Hub is running.
+The CometBFT team commits to releasing security patch releases for both the latest minor release as well for the major/minor release that the Cosmos Hub is running.

-If you are running older versions of CometBFT Core, we encourage you to upgrade at your earliest opportunity so that you can receive security patches directly from the CometBFT repo.
+If you are running older versions of CometBFT, we encourage you to upgrade at your earliest opportunity so that you can receive security patches directly from the CometBFT repo.
 While you are welcome to backport security patches to older versions for your own use, we will not publish or promote these